cj-mills/christianjmills/_posts/2021-12-29-Notes-on-How-to-Teach-5-Semesters-of-Game-Design-in-1-Class.md

 - Innovation: What new gameplay to stimulate interest?
 - Immersion: Is the “story” compelling (implied in setting, art, music)?
 - Flow: Does the player feel constantly productive?
-    - A game that is to inhibit flow is taken and discussed on its intentions and merits
+    - A game that designed is to inhibit flow is taken and discussed on its intentions and merits
 - Fiero: Are there multiple big victory moments for players?
 - Grade is as much on collaboration, experimentation, risk taking, and design, as it is about the games being successful as games